ronzim/exeggcute/README.md

 # exeggcute

 Just a launcher for scripts that work on files.

+## Dev notes:
 To set maximum file dimension, change `maxFileSize` in `Home.vue`.
 To add specific behaviour on file upload, fill the `doSomething` function in `Home.vue`.
 At the moment, a file check extension is enabled (only .txt): to bypass it, comment out lines 63-66 in `DropZone.vue`.

-## Project setup
+## Project setup:
 ```
 yarn install
 ```